 Right: E-learning materials on the platform

 Students work together in community outreach services to deliver health and medication safety education.

 Through interviewing and providing health screening for service subjects, students can get to know about the real-life situation of patients in the community.
 On the other hand, students can also shadow the healthcare professionals to learn how to communicate and consult service participants.

 Left: Flow graphics of a typical outreach service

 IPE Elective Course

 The overall grade for the course will be based on lectures attendance, group project, and assignment.
-Please click "Course Outline" for further details and schedule of the course.
+Please visit the course page for further details.

 Academic Conference Posters

 Interprofessional Education is important for developing high quality health care.
 We review and improve our IPE service learning model every year, in order to give students a more comprehensive experience of exchanging their relative expertise and equip them for inter-professional collaboration in the future.